ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-react/platforms.md

 ## Update the Configuration

-When a platform is added or updated to a Capacitor project, information in `capacitor.config.json` is used to generate some information within the project files.
+When a platform is added or updated to a Capacitor project, information in `capacitor.config.ts` is used to generate some information within the project files.
 Some of this information should be changed up front:

 - The `appId` should be changed to something unique like `com.mycompany.teataster`
 - `appName` should be changed to the application's display name